Daly's goal sends Dash to final with 1-0 win over Thorns - WHIZ News

 The fourth-seeded Dash, the highest remaining seed in the tournament, had never been to the playoffs in seven years in the National Women’s Soccer League.

-The Dash will play the winner of the late semifinal match between the Chicago Red Stars and Sky Blue in the championship game Sunday.
+The Dash will take on the Chicago Red Stars, who won the late semifinal game 3-2 over Sky Blue, in the championship on Sunday.

 “It’s the best feeling in the world.
 This team is phenomenal, it’s just such a special team.
 We talked a lot about the identity of the team,” Daly said.
 “You know what?
 I think everywhere in the world is struggling right now with this pandemic and the city of Houston is going through a really tough time.
 And I think for us, it was for them.”